GoldenQubicle/BAT4Blender/README.md

 Notes
 - the render path is currently not set and consequently rendering the camera views will fail.
 - disabling / enabling the Add-on only reloads code from `__init__.py`
-  - changes made to `BAT4Blender.py` will only take effect after a full restart of Blender.
+  - i.e. changes made to `BAT4Blender.py` will only take effect after a full restart of Blender.